top of page

 Jan 63 min read

 Buying, selling, or transferring a vehicle in Florida involves more than just handing over the keys.
-One of the most common points of confusion is whether a vehicle title transfer must be notarized —and mistakes here can lead to rejected paperwork, delayed registrations, or multiple trips to the DMV.
-Do Vehicle Title Transfers Need to Be Notarized in Florida?
-Sometimes—but not always.
-In Florida, notarization requirements depend on how the title is transferred and what infor
+One of the most common points of confusion is whether a vehicle title transfer must be notarized—and mistakes here can lead to rejected paperwork, delayed registration, or multiple trips to the tax collector’s office.
+At Mobile Notaries of SWFL, we help individuals across Southwest Florida properly complete and notarize vehicle title documents to avoid delays and ensure everyt

 Gus Oros